tawebbcn/bcn-webdev-checklists/retrospectives/en-0818/module-2/en0818-module2-retrospective-raw.md

 ## Teachers / TAs
 - Thankful for the help
 - In module 1 they hade more TAs avalible and it was great
-- Good integration with new TA
+- Good integration with new TA's
 - X - Not separate the cohorts
 - X - Need More support during the project